-Prof. Dinesh Kumar joined YMCA University of Science & Technology, Faridabad as the Vice-Chancellor on 4.11.2015.
-Recently, Prof. Kumar has been awarded the prestigious Indian Science Congress Association Homi J Bhabha Gold Medal by Prime Minister of India.
+Prof. Dinesh Kumar joined J.C.
+Bose University of Science & Technology, YMCA, Faridabad (formerly YMCA University of Science & Technology, Faridabad) as the Vice-Chancellor on 4.11.2015.
+Prof. Kumar has been awarded the prestigious Indian Science Congress Association Homi J Bhabha Gold Medal by Prime Minister of India.

 Previously he has worked as Director of UIET from August 2010 to January 2015.
 He has been Chairman, Department of Electronic Science at Kurukshetra University from 1.05.2006- 30.04.2009 and then again from 1.05.2013-3.11.2015.
 He has worked as Director, Kurukshetra University Alumni Association for many years and generated funds to the tune of Rs 5 Crores.

 Dinesh Kumar, Professor, Kurukshetra University obtained his M.Phil. in Microelectronic Engineering & Semiconductor Physics in 1991 and Ph.D. in 1994 from Cambridge University, U.K. under the supervision of Prof. A. M. Campbell at Department of Engineering.
 He travelled to INFM-TASC, Trieste, Italy in 1998 and worked there as a Post-Doctoral Research Associate with Prof. Alfonso Franciosi.
 In 2003, he was awarded the Commonwealth Fellowship by the Association of Commonwealth Universities, London to work again at Cambridge University in Prof. Mark Blamire’s group.
 During this he has also worked as a bye-fellow of Selwyn College, Cambridge.
 A total of 15 students have already completed their Ph.D. theses and nearly 40 students have completed their M.Tech. degree under his guidance.
 He has already published more than 100 research papers.